All Episodes

 Just see what we did with Osama bin Laden on our website yesterday.

-We superimposed him as a guest on C-SPAN with Osama bin Laden D. Afghanistan.
+We superimposed him as a guest on C-SPAN with Osama bin Laden D, Afghanistan.

 All right.

-Here's a phone number, 800-282-288-2, and the email address, once again, E is uh rush at EIB net.com.
+And the email address, once again, E is rush at EIBNet.com.

-I didn't get around to mentioning this yesterday.
+Oprah Winfrey, I didn't get around to mentioning this yesterday.

-260 million dollars that she earned uh last year.
+$260 million that she earned last year.

-Well, we're such a racist country, Mr. Snerdley, how much more would she have earned were she white?
+How much more would she have earned were she white?

-You have to you have to you have to wonder about these things.
+You have to wonder about these things.

 Is that how he pronounced it?